rbforelle/apriltag_scaler/README.md

 # Apriltag Scaler

 This programm can help to calculate scale factor and convert apriltag to the size we want automatically.
+It's compatible with all types of apriltags and also can be used for other similar tags.

 ![](https://raw.githubusercontent.com/rbforelle/apriltag_scaler/master/demo/output_tag36h11.png)